AndyDaMandy/open-ai-voter/README.md

 People can comment as well.

-The design uses Tailwind CSS.
+The frontend uses Tailwind CSS.